Marriage license applications can be obtained at either:

 - If this is a 2nd marriage or more, then the date the last Marriage ended.

 After the marriage has taken place the completed marriage license must be returned to the County Clerk.
-An official “certified” copy will be needed by the Bride to change her name on her Driver’s License, Social Security card etc.
+An official "certified" copy will be needed if either applicant has chosen to change their name.

 A certified copy may be obtained in person in the County Clerk's office, Courthouse, Room 124 for $7.75 cash, check, or credit/debit card.
 You may request a certified copy by phone using a credit/debit card.
 The copy will be mailed to you.